CPP-F1TENTH-SDP/Labs/README.md

    ```
 4. After `tmux`, hit `CTRL + B, then C`.
 You now have 2 bash instances.

-   _Note: For tmux, don't use CTRL for the key after 'then'._
+   _Note: For tmux, don't use CTRL for the key after 'then'.
+More commands visit: https://tmuxcheatsheet.com/_
 5. Hit `CTRL + B, then P` (it should be in bash 0).
 Launch the simulation using:
    ```
    source /opt/ros/foxy/setup.bash